Helmut Dantine: Warner Bros.

 Dantine had uncredited parts in International Squadron (1942) and To Be or Not to Be (1942), before his first credited role in MGM's Mrs. Miniver (1942), playing a downed German pilot captured by the title character (played by Greer Garson).
 It was a huge hit, and Dantine received much positive attention from being in the film.

 In August 1942, Warners signed him to a new acting contract.
 The studio kept him busy with roles in the World War II films, The Pied Piper (1942), Desperate Journey (1942) fighting Errol Flynn, and The Navy Comes Through (1942).

 He had a sympathetic role in Casablanca (1942), as a young refugee trying and failing to earn money via gambling in order to purchase travel visas for him and his wife; he is helped by Humphrey Bogart.
 Warners began to give Dantine more sizeable roles in their "A" films, Watch on the Rhine (1943), Edge of Darkness (1943), playing a Nazi officer, again fighting Errol Flynn, and Mission to Moscow (1943), playing a sympathetic Russian.

 Dantine's good looks caused him to receive a lot of fan mail and, in the words of one profile, "the studio began to realize it had something else besides a Hollywood Hitlerite on its hands."
 Warners announced they had bought Night Action by Norman Krasna as a vehicle for Dantine, but the film appears not to have been made.
 Instead, he had a large role playing the villain in Northern Pursuit (1943), as a Nazi running loose in northern Canada fighting Errol Flynn again.

 Warner Bros. later cast him in a sympathetic role in Passage to Marseille (1944), and he was one of several stars in Hollywood Canteen (1944).
 In 1944, exhibitors voting for "Stars of Tomorrow" picked Dantine at number 10.

 Warners gave him a sympathetic lead in Hotel Berlin (1945) as the leader of the German underground.
-He was once again a Nazi on-the-run in Escape in the Desert (1945), a remake of The Petrified Forest.
+He was once again a Nazi on-the-run in Escape in the Desert (1945), considered to be a remake of The Petrified Forest.
 His last role for Warners was in the film noir Shadow of a Woman (1946).
 He then left the studio.